 I no longer needed to be in suits, heels are now optional.
 Heck ! even clothes are optional!

-I had to make adjustments, review my goals, and my budget.
+Subsequently, I had to make adjustments, review my goals, and my budget.

-It’s safe to say you will need to re-evaluate your style or lifestyle.
+Additionally, it’s safe to say you will need to re-evaluate your style or lifestyle.
 In a span of 6 months, I went from wearing heels every day to wearing them once a week.

-I am proud to say, I only shopped twice in 2017.
-Once was sort of moment of weakness for this amazing trench coat I wanted from Everlane, the other for some winter layering pieces.
+Finally, I am proud to say, I only shopped twice in 2017.
+Once was sort of a moment of weakness for this amazing trench coat I wanted from Everlane, the other for some winter layering pieces.